 You can also visit the County Tax Assessor website for the home in question and locate the property tax search tool, using either the street address or Assessor Parcel Number (APN).
 The Tax Assessor’s site will provide a longer historical view of the assessed value as well as more details on the property and lot in question.

-How to estimate property tax for a given price range?
+How to estimate the property tax for a given price range of a house?